About Utah Crime Aggravated Assault Under Code 76-5-103

 When you’re up against such serious penalties, it’s vital to make sure an experienced and knowledgeable defense attorney is there to defend your rights, guide you through the court system, and challenge the accusations against your good name.
-With more than 16 years of experience working on thousands of misdemeanor and felony cases, Utah criminal lawyer Darwin Overson is firmly committed to representing adults and juveniles who are facing serious assault allegations.
+With more than 16 years of experience working on thousands of misdemeanor and felony cases, Salt Lake City criminal defense lawyer Darwin Overson is firmly committed to representing adults and juveniles who are facing serious assault allegations.
 Darwin handles cases throughout the state, and is available for emergency attorney jail visits.

 To set up a free case evaluation, call Darwin at (801) 758-2287 right away.
 He will keep your information confidential.

 How is Aggravated Assault Different From Simple Assault?

 Simple assault and aggravated assault are criminal offenses which both involve causing or attempting to cause physical injury.
 However, they are separate crimes and are charged under different circumstances.
 In a nutshell, simple assault is charged for minor or moderate injuries, while aggravated assault may be charged if the victim sustains major injuries or if the defendant uses a weapon during the alleged assault.

 Utah uses the terms “bodily injury,” “substantial bodily injury,” and “serious bodily injury” to distinguish between levels of injury caused by assault.
 A defendant may be charged with simple assault, which is a misdemeanor, if he or she causes or attempts to cause:

 - Bodily Injury — Defined as “physical pain, illness, or any impairment.”